IconicGIT/Separaty_Engine/README.md

 At this point, both the camera and the scene are perfectly saved in the json file.

 The only problem that we have found has been at the moment of loading back the information from the json file.
-As the saved json position is not implemented in the object position matrix.
+As the saved json position is not implemented in the object transform matrix.
 The same goes for scale and rotation.

 - **Play / Stop**